MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/imceaex-ndr.md

 description: Describes an issue in which you receive an NDR when you send email messages to an internal user in Office 365.
 Provides a resolution.
 author: simonxjx
 audience: ITPro
-ms.service: exchange-online
 ms.topic: troubleshooting
 ms.author: v-six
 manager: dcscontentpm
 localization_priority: Normal
 ms.custom:
   - Exchange Online
   - CSSTroubleshoot
 search.appverid:
   - MET150
 appliesto:
   - Exchange Online
 ---
 # IMCEAEX non-delivery report when you send email messages to an internal user in Office 365